-B. The Soldiers (27b) - Then the soldiers of the governor took Jesus into the common hall, and gathered unto him the whole band of soldiers.
-This appears to reveal the soldiers who had subjected Jesus to the horrors of public scourging had gathered the entire band of soldiers under Pilate's authority to witness this spectacle.
-Some argue that since Pilate's primary residence was in Caesarea, these would have included his elite palace guard that traveled with the governor and ensured his safety.
+B. The Soldiers (16) - And the soldiers led him away into the hall, called Praetorium; and they call together the whole band.
+This appears to reveal the soldiers who subjected Jesus to the horrors of public scourging had gathered the entire band of soldiers under Pilate's authority to witness this spectacle.
+Some argue that since Pilate's primary residence was in Caesarea, these would have included his elite palace guard that traveled with the governor to ensure his safety.
 These were hardened men, having little compassion for those who were subject to Roman authority and rule, especially the Jews.
 A full Roman cohort of soldiers was comprised of 600 men.
 This would have been a large, intimidating group of soldiers gathered around Jesus.

 II.
-The Humiliation of Jesus (28-30) - There can be no doubt, the physical abuse already inflicted upon Jesus at this point would have been unbearable, but the soldiers seem intent on adding to His suffering.
-They publicly humiliate Him before the multitude.
-Matthew reveals a series of events that accompany this humiliation.
-Notice:
+The Humiliation of Jesus (17-19) - There can be no doubt, the physical abuse already inflicted upon Jesus at this point would have been unbearable, but the soldiers seem intent on adding to His suffering.
+They publicly humiliated Jesus before the multitude.
+Consider:

-A. The Mockery (28-29) - Notice the aspects of this mockery:
+A. The Mockery (17-18) - Notice the aspects of this mockery:

-The Robe of Scarlet (28) - And they stripped him, and put on him a scarlet robe.
-The garment Jesus wore was removed and a scarlet robe was put on Him.
+The Robe of Scarlet (17a) - And they clothed him with purple.
+The garment Jesus wore was removed and a purple, scarlet robe was put on Him.
 Just the act of removing His garment would have been painful after the flesh had been ripped from His back, but the soldiers were determined to ridicule Jesus.
-The scarlet robe was put upon Him to add to His shame.
+The purple robe was put upon Him to add to His shame.
 Scarlet, or any variation of purple, was considered the color of royalty.
 The soldiers were displaying a beaten and battered Man to the crowd.
 In their minds, this man only claimed to be a king.
 It was as if to say, "Behold your King!
 Doesn't he look like royalty?"
 If you remember, Herod's soldiers had done the same.